reallyreadit/blog/_posts/2020-08-03-how-readup-knows-whether-or-not-youve-read-an-article.markdown

 );

 CREATE TABLE
-	user_article (
+	reader_article (
-		user_id    int REFERENCES user (id),
+		reader_id  int REFERENCES reader (id),
 		article_id int REFERENCES article (id),
 		progress   reading_progress NOT NULL,
 		date_read  timestamp,
 		PRIMARY KEY (
-			user_id,
+			reader_id,
 			article_id
 		)
 	);
 ```

 So is this it?
 Are we finally done with this data model?
 It's looking pretty solid, but the keen among you might have realized that while the sample data with 20 words looked nice and tidy we're still in a position where we could end up with a massive array with a length equal to the number of words in the article.
-Imagine a user read every other word of a 10,000 word article.
+Imagine a reader read every other word of a 10,000 word article.
 The reading progress array would look like this: `{1, -1, 1, -1, 1, -1...}`.
 The pattern would continue all the way up to the 10,000th element but would nevertheless satisfy our validation function.

 This might look like a bug but I'd argue that it's actually a feature.
-Could a human even read in such a way that would generate that crazy reading progress array or did we just spot our first bot or malicious user?
+Could a human even read in such a way that would generate that crazy reading progress array or did we just spot our first bot or malicious reader?
 Well that depends on the implementation.
 What a perfect segue!

 ## The Implementation

 Let's circle back to our inputs (scroll position and time) and our execution environment (web browser) and see what we can do to color in our data model.
-We've already established that there's no event that will fire when a user reads a word of an article so we're going to have to start making some assumptions.
-Requiring a user to press a key or tap a button to indicate that they're reading would be a terrible user experience so we'll have to just assume that the user is reading the text on their screen.
+We've already established that there's no event that will fire when a reader reads a word of an article so we're going to have to start making some assumptions.
+Requiring a reader to press a key or tap a button to indicate that they're reading would be a terrible user experience so we'll have to just assume that the reader is reading the text on their screen.
 Web pages are just structured text documents so that shouldn't be too difficult, right?

 Well if you randomly sample even just a handful of articles from different publishers you might notice that the actual text content of the article is often only a small part of the web page document.
 There is a lot of noise, not just in the visual representation but also in the markup.
 Determining which parts of the document comprise the actual article content is a complicated problem that we'll save for a future blog post which could easily be even longer than this one.
 For now let's assume that we know where the article text is within the document and use the following simplified model of the reading environment.